-Beginning students can expect to learn the following: how to use the pick; how to read music; how to read Tablature; how to strum; and the fundamentals of music theory;.
-In addition, beginners will learn the major scales — both sharp and flat — in first position as well as the natural minor scales in first position.
-They will also learn the following: to accurately identify and reproduce pitch; basic singing; and basic performance techniques.
-Please consult the VIDEOS page to see examples of what my beginning students are able to accomplish.
+Beginning students can expect to learn the following: how to hold and use the pick; how to read Tablature; how to play single-note melodies; how to read music (standard notation); how to keep time; how to strum chords; as well as some fundamentals of music theory.
+In addition, beginners will learn the most common major scales in first position.
+They will also learn to accurately identify and reproduce pitch and to sing along with the songs they learn.
+Please take a look at the VIDEO page to see examples of what my beginning students are able to accomplish.
+It’s pretty impressive!

 Students of the guitar are fortunate because, unlike many other musicians, we require so few tools — and the few we do need are quite inexpensive.
 The essentials for all beginning students are: an appropriately sized guitar; a footstool; a music stand; a tuner; a metronome; a capo; and occasionally, picks and strings.
 Once the guitar is purchased, the other accessories should cost no more than $100.00.
 Please let me know if you lack any of these fundamental supplies and I’ll be happy to assist you in finding them.